Freemasons’ Hall SOLD OUT

-The Grand Lodge, founded 1717, has met on this site since 1775, and the current Grade II-listed Art Deco building was constructed 1927–32 as a memorial to Freemasons who died in the First World War.
-On arrival, guests can enjoy a drink while viewing exhibits on show from the Museum’s collections – porcelain, silver, glassware, regalia, prints, engravings and photographs – and a special temporary exhibition called Building Solomon’s Temple.
-Museum Director Diane Clements will then give a talk using examples of works commissioned by the Grand Lodge to illustrate its role as a patron of the arts during its long history.
-The visit ends with a tour that includes the Grand Temple and the Processional Corridor.
+The site of the Freemasons’ Grand Lodge since the 18th century, the current Grade II-listed Art Deco building was constructed in the late 1920s as a memorial to Freemasons who died in World War I. The evening begins with the opportunity to view exhibits from the Museum’s collections, including porcelain, silver, glassware, regalia and prints.
+Museum Director Diane Clements will then give an illustrated talk on the Freemasons’ role as a patron of the arts after which the visit concludes with a tour including the Grand Temple and Processional Corridor.